Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 Metcalf does some running and Ansah, Collier also get in some early work

-Maybe as interesting as much of what happened in the game was the sight of DK Metcalf running some hard sprints on the field about two hours prior to kickoff — he also stopped off in the end zone to catch a few passes from Wilson — as well as defensive ends Ziggy Ansah and L.J.
-Collier also going through some early warmups.
+Maybe as interesting as what happened in the game was the sight of DK Metcalf running some hard sprints on the field about two hours before kickoff.
+He also stopped off in the end zone to catch a few passes from Russell Wilson.
+Also, defensive ends Ziggy Ansah and L.J.
+Collier went through some early warmups.

-Carroll said on Wednesday to “wait and see’’ if Metcalf will be available for the regular season opener on Sept.
+Carroll said Wednesday to “wait and see’’ if Metcalf will be available for the regular-season opener Sept.
 8 against the Bengals after having minor knee surgery a week ago Tuesday.

-But he also noted with optimism that Metcalf was set to run after practice on Wednesday.
+But Carroll also noted with optimism that Metcalf was set to run after practice Wednesday.

-That session obviously went well enough that Metcalf was able to again run on the turf at CenturyLink Field Thursday.
+That session obviously went well enough that Metcalf was able to again run on the turf at CenturyLink Field on Thursday.

-At the least, it seems to show that Metcalf may indeed be on his way to a quick recovery, as Carroll has said all along he thought would be the case.
+At the least, it seems to show that Metcalf might indeed be on his way to a quick recovery, as Carroll has said all along he thought would be the case.

-As for Ansah, he was in pads during warmups, the third straight day he has done some work after finally returning to practice on Tuesday.
+As for Ansah, he was in pads during warmups, the third consecutive day he has done some work after finally returning to practice Tuesday.
 Carroll said again after the game that the team is planning on Ansah being ready for the season opener Sept.
-8 against the Bengals.
+8 against the Bengals, saying Ansah had been medically cleared to play.

-Carroll said Collier — the team’s first-round pick who has been out since early in camp with a sprained ankle — also got in some conditioning work early that was “really encouraging.”
-Carroll said he hopes Collier may be able to practice some on Monday.
+Carroll said Collier — the team’s first-round choice who has been out since early in camp with a sprained ankle — also got in some conditioning work early that was “really encouraging.”
+Carroll said he hopes Collier might be able to practice some Monday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.